From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

-We focus on a few noteworthy features highlighted by the results on interface edges and their corresponding cliques structure presented so far.
-The interactions of certain aligned spike protein residues like Val404/Lys417, Tyr442/Leu455, Pro464/Ala475, Leu472/Phe486, and Tyr484/Gln498 (See Figure \ref{fig:atom}(c)) with the residues of the ACE2 receptor are important to our analysis here.
-We also draw attention to the edges formed by methionine 82 and tyrosine 83 (ACE2 receptor) with phenylalanine 486 (SARS-CoV2) and lysine 417 (SARS-CoV2) with residues aspartic acid 30 and histidine 34 (ACE2 receptor).
+The interactions of certain aligned spike protein residues of SARS-CoV1 and SARS-CoV2 like Val404/Lys417, Tyr442/Leu455, Pro464/Ala475, Leu472/Phe486, and Tyr484/Gln498 (See Fig \ref{Fig 4}(c)) with the residues of the ACE2 receptor are important to our analysis here.
+We also draw attention to the edges formed by methionine 82 and tyrosine 83 (ACE2 receptor) with phenylalanine 486 and lysine 417 of SARS-CoV2 with residues aspartic acid 30 and histidine 34 (ACE2 receptor).
 The loop held by the disulphide bridge in the two spike proteins [SARS-CoV2 (Cys480-Cys488) and SARS-CoV1(Cys467-Cys474)], and their amino acid compositions [CoV2-CNGVEGFNC- versus CoV1-CTPPALNC], has played a crucial role in their interaction with the ACE2 receptor.
 This loop in SARS-CoV2 is not only longer by one residue, but also contains two flexible glycine residues, in contrast with two highly rigid proline residues in SARS-CoV1.
 This has enabled SARS-CoV2 to comfortably latch on to the residues methionine 82 and tyrosine 83 of the ACE2 receptor.
-Furthermore, the interaction between the loop (Cys480-Cys488) is retained even at higher interaction strength of Imin=4.5.
+Furthermore, the interaction between the loop (Cys480-Cys488) of SARS-CoV2 is retained even at higher interaction strength of $I_{min}$=4.5.
 Such differences have led to subtle rearrangement of IF-interactions and their average strengths, leading to significant differences in their connectivities.